ecroxx/LibraryTrackApplication/README.md

 # LibraryTrackApplication
-App which tracks library book collection
+App project which tracks library book collection by using Spring,Maven,Hibernate